 One common misunderstanding many of our clients have is the belief that having a Last Will and Testament avoids the probate process.
 The reality is that your Will is a probate document.

-Your Will has be admitted to the probate court after you pass away.
+Your Will has been admitted to the probate court after you pass away.
 Florida law regulates the way Wills are executed.

 Additionally, family members may cause problems and longer delays when arguing over the probate process.
 This happens more often than we would like to believe.